 The Division of Gastroenterology and Hepatology offers a one year fellowship in Transplant Hepatology.
 This is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and fulfills the requirement for the ABIM certifying examination in transplant hepatology.

-Dr. Adnan Said is the Program Director and Danielle Hepting is the fellowship coordinator for this program.
+Dr. Adnan Said is the Program Director, Dr. Rita German is the Associate Program Director and Danielle Hepting is the Fellowship Coordinator for this program.
 All candidates must have completed an ACGME-accredited fellowship in Gastroenterology at the time of starting the transplant fellowship.

 |Key Clinical Faculty||Current Transplant Hepatology Fellows|